This interdisciplinary project has been set up to investigate the questions:

 - What is performance excellence?

-We are exploring how an empirically-tested psycho-mechanical technique (the Alexander Technique) can be applied to develop excellence in performance.
+We are exploring how an empirically-tested psycho-mechanical approach (the Alexander Technique) can be applied to develop excellence in performance.
 This technique promotes the conscious application of principles of efficient psycho-mechanics in posture, movement and voice as the underpinning of skilled performance in the arts, sports, and classroom teaching and also wellbeing in work performance of all kinds.
 The project theorises the importance of this for performance studies and practice through an original combination of three disciplinary perspectives: artistic (performance quality, creativity), philosophical (body-mind dualism, human autonomy) scientific (anatomy, biomechanics, physiology), and through gathering an unprecedented base of qualitative and quantitative evidence, working with students of dance, drama and education.

 For further information about the Alexander Technique, please go to www.paat.org.uk